CKs-Technology-News/PrivacyTools/README.md

 > me_cleaner does not disable ME altogether, it just removes some "suspicious" parts.
 Majority of code still remains there.
 Same with AMD PSP.
 You can't remove all of it as your CPU will not even boot.
 PSP disable is supposed to disable some additional parts.

-- AMD boards starting with B550 ([?](https://forums.tomshardware.com/threads/boards-that-disable-amd-psp.3416341/)) contain a setting to [disable AMD PSP](https://sandrokeil.github.io/yubikey-full-disk-encryption-secure-boot-uefi/security/disable-amd-psp.html).
+- AMD boards starting with B550 ([?](https://forums.tomshardware.com/threads/boards-that-disable-amd-psp.3416341/)) contain a setting to [disable AMD PSP](https://sandrokeil.github.io/yubikey-full-disk-encryption-secure-boot-uefi/security/disable-amd-psp.html), see also [Disable AMD PSP](https://sandrokeil.github.io/yubikey-full-disk-encryption-secure-boot-uefi/security/disable-amd-psp.html#:~:text=Disable%20AMD%20PSP%20in%20BIOS,-Attention%3A%20If%20you&text=Boot%20into%20BIOS%20and%20search,should%20be%20in%20menu%20Advanced).
 - There are some hacks for Intel, alias me_cleaner, see [here](https://github.com/corna/me_cleaner/wiki/me_cleaner-status).
 The Intel Management Engine ('IME' or 'ME') is an out-of-band co-processor integrated in all post-2006 Intel-CPU-based PCs.
 It has [full network and memory access](https://blog.ptsecurity.com/2017/08/disabling-intel-me.html) and runs proprietary, signed, closed-source software at ring -3, independently of the BIOS, main CPU and platform operating system — a fact which many regard as an unacceptable security risk (particularly given that at least one remotely exploitable security hole has already been reported).
 For Linux check [this](https://wiki.gentoo.org/wiki/User:Sakaki/Sakaki%27s_EFI_Install_Guide) or the [video guide](https://www.youtube.com/watch?v=MujjuTWpQJk).
+- [AMD Secure Processor for Confidential Computing Security Review](https://storage.googleapis.com/gweb-uniblog-publish-prod/documents/AMD_GPZ-Technical_Report_FINAL_05_2022.pdf) found no concerning things.

 ## [Icon Libraries](#icon-libraries)